Contents Contact

 -m 24 -r 20

-Minting time may be limited with the -t command-line option.
-Even if this option is not given, the milter timeouts in the MTA may eventually cause it to accept or reject the message before minting is complete, so specifying the option is recommended.
-E.g.
+Minting time may be limited with the −t command-line option.
+Even if this option is not given, milter timeouts in the MTA may eventually cause it to accept or reject the message before minting is complete, so specifying the limit explicitly is recommended.
+E.g.:

 -t 120 # two minutes

-The second mode of operation is verification mode, in which the milter will check Hashcash stamps on incoming messages.
+The second mode of operation is verification mode, in which the milter checks Hashcash stamps on incoming messages.
 It will add a header indicating the outcome of this check which will generally look like this:

 -c 20

-Stamps which have been verified on previous messages are considered spent, and can be stored in a file specified by the -d option to prevent their reuse.
-E.g.
+Valid stamps which have been used to verify a message are spent, and can be stored in a file specified by the −d option to prevent their reuse.
+E.g.:

 -d /var/spool/postfix/hashcash-milter/spent.db